Every year we look forward to Barrel Tasting along the Wine Road, and this year is extra special because it’s Barrel Tasting’s 40th anniversary.

 Here are just a few more tips that will help you enjoy the weekend even more.

-Barrel Tasting has many great aspects to it, but my favorite part is to be able to have a winemaker pour tastes of young wines directly from the barrel, and then buy these wines as futures, generally at a nice discount.
-When those wines are bottled and ready to be released, you can either visit the wineries again to pick them up, or have them shipped to you.
+Barrel Tasting has many great aspects to it, but my favourite part is to be able to have a winemaker pour tastes of young wines directly from the barrel, and then buy these wines as futures, generally at a nice discount.
+When those wines are bottled and ready to be released, you can either visit the wineries again to pick them up or have them shipped to you.
 But, we’ll dive into the beauty of wine futures in two weeks when I return for more updates along the Wine Road.

 Come explore the Wine Road for Barrel Tasting’s 40th anniversary.
-I hope see you along the Wine Road.
+I hope to see you along the Wine Road.

 Happy Sipping!